 Discretionary Payments are short term or one off payments that are given to anyone experiencing exceptional financial hardship.
-You must be receiving either Housing Benefit or Council Tax Reduction in order to be considered for it.
+You must be receiving Housing Benefit, the Housing Element of Universal Credit or Council Tax Reduction to be considered for it.

 Can I Make a Claim for a Discretionary Payment?